0x78654C/WakeOverLan/README.md

 Windows project:

-Is build in C# under .NET Framework 4.5 for more compatibility among Windows users.
+*Is build in C# under .NET Framework 4.5 for more compatibility among Windows users.

+   - FEATURES:

-It saves last machine settings that was opened.
+    *It saves last machine settings that was opened.

+    *It checks if the IP/IP's is online.

 Android project:

-Is build andoird users that has Android O and up.
+*Is build andoird users that has Android O and up.

+   - FEATURES:

-It saves last machine settings that was opened.
+    *It saves last machine settings that was opened.

+    *It checks if IP/IP's is online or you can check others IP/Domains too.

 If you like the project you can donate to my paypal: l2xguard@live.com